| |

 An Uncle Sam decoration was just the thing for the center of my wreath.
 To make sure the styrofoam would not show through, I tucked a little extra garland behind Uncle Sam.
 I secured that with greening pins.
 I secured Uncle Sam with pipe cleaners, attaching him to the center wreath form.

-I tucked red, white and blue flowers into the styrofoam filling in all around Uncle Sam.
+I tucked red, white and blue faux flowers from Dollar Tree into the styrofoam filling in all around Uncle Sam.
+You can substitute a metal or paper mache star for the center of your wreath.

 The finished wreath: